Eileen Barnes: Later life and death

-Barnes retired from her work with the Museum at some point after March 1947, though continued to restore artefacts on behalf of the Museum into the 1950s.
+Barnes retired from her work with the Museum at some point after March 1947, though continued to restore artifacts on behalf of the Museum into the 1950s.
 She lived with her mother and siblings until their deaths.
 None of her five siblings who reached adulthood married, meaning that Barnes had no close family when she died in 1956.
 Neither Barnes birth or death was officially registered, with her date of death remaining undocumented until 2015.
 She was admitted to Sir Patrick Dun's Hospital on 13 February 1956, undergoing an operation to "extensive burns" on 27 February.
 She later died on 12 March, and was buried alongside her siblings Herbert and Edith on 14 March 1956.